-Stress and scenario tests should be performed in the same way as you would a reverse stress test (RST) but where the scenarios target lower return periods than 1 in 200.
-The key difference between RSTs and stress and scenario tests (SSTs), are that SSTs are usually carried out at risk category or class of business level and usually at a lower return period.
+Stress and scenario tests should be performed in the same way as you would a RST but the scenarios may target different return periods than would threaten syndicate viability.
+The key differences between RSTs and SSTs, are that SSTs may be carried out for individual components of the model, such as at risk category or class of business level, and usually at a lower return period.
 Reverse stress tests are expected to be carried out at syndicate level on the overall balance sheet distribution, at least.
 The objective in this case is to test if the outcome of the model is consistent with expectation, especially at the extreme percentiles.